Efinix-Inc/tinyml/docs/faq.md

 A complete TinyML design consists of hardware/RTL (FPGA bitstream) and software/firmware (software binary).
 FPGA bitstream is generated from Efinity® IDE compilation, whereas software binary is generated from Efinity RISC-V Embedded Software IDE compilation.
 By default, there is a RISC-V bootloader that copies 124KB user binary from flash to main memory for execution upon boot-up.

 As AI-related application binary is typically larger than 124KB, the bootloader is to be updated to copy larger software binary size.
-Bootloader for moving up to 4MB software binary is provided in *<proj_directory>/replace_files/bootloader_4MB* folder.
+Bootloader for moving up to 16MB software binary is provided in *<proj_directory>/replace_files/bootloader_16MB* folder.
 User is to copy and replace the corresponding files i.e., *EfxSapphireSoc.v_toplevel_system_ramA_logic_ram_symbol\*.bin* in *ip/SapphireSoc* directory.
 Then, compile the Efinity project using Efinity® IDE for generating the FPGA bitstream.

 Refer to [EVSoC User Guide](https://www.efinixinc.com/support/docsdl.php?s=ef&pn=UG-EVSOC) *Copy a User Binary to Flash (Efinity Programmer)* section for steps to combine FPGA bitstream and user application binary using Efinity Programmer, as well as boot the design from flash.

+*Note*: For Ti375C529 Efinix Vision TinyML demo designs, it is not required to perform manual copy as the bootloader is updated to 16MB through IP generation.

 <br />